raphaelvallat/pingouin/README.rst

 Development
 ===========

-Pingouin was created and is maintained by `Raphael Vallat <https://raphaelvallat.github.io>`_.
+Pingouin was created and is maintained by `Raphael Vallat <https://raphaelvallat.github.io>`_, mostly during his spare time.
 Contributions are more than welcome so feel free to contact me, open an issue or submit a pull request!

 To see the code or report a bug, please visit the `GitHub repository <https://github.com/raphaelvallat/pingouin>`_.